-- End-of-Course Tests Student performance on four end-of-course assessments NC Math 1, NC Math 3, English II and Biology is counted for performance.
+- End-of-Course Tests Student performance on four end-of-course assessments - NC Math 1, NC Math 3, English II and Biology - is counted for performance.
 NC Math 1, NC Math 3, and English II are counted for growth.
-NCEXTEND1 is an alternate assessment for students with disabilities instructed on the NC Extended Content Standards and is included in performance only, not in growth. - Graduation Rates The percentage of students who graduate with their cohort in four years or less. - English Language Learners Students who are classified as English learners take an English language attainment assessment which is included in the accountability model for students in grade ten. - Math Course Rigor The percentage of grade 12 students taking and passing the NC Math 3 course. - The ACT/ACT WorkKeys The percentage of 12th grade students who meet the benchmarks on The ACT or ACT WorkKeys.
-For The ACT, the benchmark is a score of 19 as set by the UNC Board of Governors in March 2020 (the previous benchmark was a score of 17).
+NCEXTEND1 is an alternate assessment for students with disabilities instructed on the NC Extended Content Standards and is included in performance only, not in growth. - Graduation Rates The percentage of students who graduate with their cohort in four years or less. - English Language Learners Students who are classified as English learners take an English language attainment assessment which is included in the accountability model for students in grade 10. - Math Course Rigor The percentage of grade 12 students taking and passing the NC Math 3 course.

+The ACT/ACT WorkKeys - The percentage of 12th grade students who meet the benchmarks on The ACT or ACT WorkKeys.
+For The ACT, the benchmark is a score of 19 as set by the UNC Board of Governors.
 For ACT WorkKeys, the benchmark is a score that qualifies for a silver certificate or higher.